 Animals in War memorial

 The Animals in War Memorial, located outside Hyde Park near Brook Gate, commemorates animals that died in wars and conflicts.
-The creatures ranged from mules which were silenced in the Burmese jungle in World War 2 by having their vocal cords cut to glow worms, used by soldiers as a source of light to read maps in World War 1.
+The creatures ranged from mules which were silenced in the Burmese jungle in the Second World War by having their vocal cords cut to glow worms, used by soldiers as a source of light to read maps in the First World War

-The memorial was unveiled by the Princess Royal in November 2004, on the 90th anniversary of the start of World War 1.
+The memorial was unveiled by the Princess Royal in November 2004, on the 90th anniversary of the start of the First World War.
 It was inspired by Animals in War, a book by Jilly Cooper.
 A national appeal raised the £2 million cost of the memorial.

 The memorial was designed by David Backhouse and consists of a 58ft curved Portland stone wall displaying carvings of animals.
 Two heavily-laden bronze mules struggle through a gap in the wall and ahead of them a horse and dog head off into the distance.